David Koechner: Personal life

-Koechner lives in Los Angeles and is separated from his wife Leigh.
+Koechner lives in Los Angeles and married his wife Leigh in 1998.
 They have five children.
 Koechner has the names of his wife and children tattooed on his right upper-arm.
 In 2020, Koechner filed for divorce.

 Koechner performs regularly in Los Angeles comedy clubs such as Flappers Comedy Club, Improv Olympic, West Theater (in the show Beer Shark Mice), and Largo, the nightclub where the Naked Trucker Show plays regularly.
 Koechner supported the 2004 US presidential campaign of Senator John Kerry, performing at a June 6, 2004, Hollywood fundraiser for the senator, where The Naked Trucker & T-Bones opened up for Tenacious D.

 On December 31, 2021, Koechner was arrested on New Year's Eve for a suspected DUI and hit and run in Simi Valley, California.
-A court date was set for March 30 in Ventura, California.
-On March 31, he was charged with a DUI and hit and run and may face up to six months in jail for each misdemeanor charge, probation, and required to take an alcohol education course.
+A court date was set in Ventura, California; he was charged with a DUI and hit and run.

-On June 4, 2022, Koechner was arrested for DUI in Ohio, his second DUI arrest in under six months.
-He soon began to speak publicly about his alcoholism and has pursued sobriety.
+On June 4, 2022, Koechner was arrested for DUI in Ohio.